gevhaz/hugo-theme-notrack/README.md

 {{< gallery-script >}}
 ```

-And have corresponding full-size images under `static/img/fullsize`.
-The
+And place corresponding full-size images under `static/img/fullsize`.
-file names need to be the same as for the thumbnails.
+The file names need to be the same as for the thumbnails.

 Thumbnails should of course be small so that your page loads fast and
 fullsize should be large enough that they don't look pixelated when
 covering the full space of a web browser.
 One way to resize images is
-with graphicsmagick: `gm mogrify -resize 1920x1920 *.jpg`, which will
+with (graphicsmagick)[http://www.graphicsmagick.org/]: `gm mogrify
-resize all images in the current folder to a maximum width/height of
+-resize 1920x1920 *.jpg`, which will resize all images in the current
-1920 pixels (while maintaining the aspect ratio).
+folder to a maximum width/height of 1920 pixels (while maintaining the
+aspect ratio).

 ## How to create a resume

 There are some shortcodes that can help you create a resume.
 These are:

+* `container`
-* container
+* `resume-section`
-* resume-section
+* `resume-category`
-* resume-entry
+* `resume-entry`

-Container just creates a div with a specified class (call it
+`Container` just creates a <div> element with a specific class.
-"resume-content" in order for the CSS to work. `resume-section` needs a
-title which will be shown to the left of it's content (if it can fit on
+`resume-section` needs a title which will be shown to the left of it's
-the screen, otherwise it's on top).
-Within this, you put one or more
+content (if it can fit on the screen, otherwise it's on top).
+Within
+this, you put one or more `resume-entry` shortcodes.
+This
-`resume-entry` shortcodes.
-First of all, this shortcode takes the three
-parameters `what` `where` and `when` (see example usage below).
-It also
+shortcode takes the three parameters `what`, `where` and `when` (see
-takes raw HTML within the shortcode tags.
-There is styling for `<p>`s
+example usage below).
+It also takes raw HTML within the shortcode tags.
-and unordered and ordered lists.
+There is styling for `<p>`s, links, and unordered and ordered lists.
 Apart from that, site-wide CSS is used.
 Example usage:

 ```
 {{< container >}}